 - Help me understand.
 This approach is very different.
 It starts from a perspective of care.
 You really want to understand why the person is not performing up to standards.
 Are they bored?
 Is something going on in their personal life?
 Are they struggling with mental or physical health issues?
 You’re asking to find out, not to accuse.
 Maybe there’s something going on that you can address so they can become the A player you want in their role.
 We tend to believe and listen to people who we believe care about us.
 Of course.

-Take our course on Dealing With Underperformers today!
+Take our course on Managing Underperformers in the Workplace today!

 - ‘A’ Players sink to the level of the worst performer on the team.
 Tolerating underperformance puts them at immediate flight risk.